 A cool, minty cucumber raita goes with pretty much any curry.
 It's so simple to make and its ingredients can usually be found at even the most ordinary of corner shops.
-We'll sometimes use coriander, dill or even basil in the place of mint if that's what's to hand.
+We'll sometimes use coriander in the place of mint if that's what's to hand.
 Make it a couple of times and you'll have the recipe in your head for life.

 250ml plain yoghurt

 1 small cucumber, peeled if you prefer, coarsely grated and drained